Era-Dorta/gosu-android/README.md

 `mv character_atlas8.png res/drawable-nodpi`

 ### Alternative
+With this installation method you will have a dirty enviroment (simple file copy) to try the samples.

 * `gem install gosu_android`

 * As with ruboto, place yourself in the root directory of your app, then execute